How many of us are there?

 Do private landlords in Waltham Forest have to get a licence?

-The council keeps a list of licensed properties which is available to view here.
-This is great way to check that any property you are thinking of renting is licensed and that you won’t fall victim to a rogue and criminal landlord
+The council keeps an open register of licensed properties.
+This is great way to check that any property you are thinking of renting is licensed, so that you can avoid any rogue and criminal landlords.

 Does Waltham Forest Council run a non-profit letting agency for private renters?

 Not exactly, but Waltham Forest council does run a lettings self-help scheme.
 It can offer to support private tenants with deposits and first months’ rent payments, help with removal costs and make sure any property you move into is of a good standard.
 For more info read here or email

 Does Waltham Forest Council have a stand alone PRS strategy in its housing policy?

 In Waltham Forest Council’s Housing Strategy, raising standards within the private rented sector is listed as a commitment.
 This seems to have been done through the extension of the licensing and the lettings self-help scheme.
 We hope Waltham Forest continues in this direction.